BleakBubbles/bowl3r/README.md

 # BOWL3R
 A web app that identifies and recommends items for Rainbow Mode in Enter the Gungeon.
+Made with React.js, Tailwind CSS, Flask, and OpenCV.